Psalm 110: Christianity

-The Priest-King
+The priest-king

 A second point on which Jewish and Christian interpretations differ is the language in verse 4, which describes a person who combines the offices of kingship and priesthood, as exemplified by the non-Jewish king Melchizedek.
 Ostensibly, this could not apply to King David, who was not a kohen (priest).
 However, Rashi explains here that the term kohen occasionally refers to a ministerial role, as in (II Sam.
 8:18), "and David's sons were kohanim (ministers of state)".
 Gershonides and Rabbi David Kimhi further state that the term kohen could be applied to a "chief ruler".
 Thus, the prophetic promise, "You will be a priest forever", can be translated as "You will be a head and prince of Israel", referring to David.

 Spurgeon rejects this interpretation, stating that in ancient Israel, no one held the offices of king and priest simultaneously.
 However, that title can be given to Jesus, "the apostle and high priest of our profession".
 The psalm is used in the Epistle to the Hebrews to justify the award of the title "High Priest" to Jesus from Scripture.
 Henry notes: "Melchizedek was 'a priest upon his throne' (Zech.
 6:13), so is Christ, king of righteousness and king of peace.
 Melchizedek had no successor, nor has Christ; his is an unchangeable priesthood".

+Numerous scholars have suggested that the Hasmonean dynasty used Psalm 110's priest-king combination as a justification for their rulers (starting with Simon Thassi) taking the simultaneous roles of High Priest and monarch (i.e., ethnarch and later basileus).